 - invoices for ground rent or insurance

-- If it is a company, check out their company records on Companies House
+- if your freeholder is a company, check out their company records on Companies House

 - search for your freehold title on the Land Registry